YangliuF95/sm_network_analysis/data/REDAME-data.md

 Both metadata downloaded are text files, we use Pandas to convert txt to CSV and conduct pair-wise matching between the two datasets.

 ## Network and node attributes
-The networks and related node attributes (including disciplinary background and year) are provided here as edgelists and CSV files.
+The networks and related node attributes (including disciplinary background, community detected and year) are provided here as edgelists and CSV files.